cloudwithusamah/entra-pim-role-activator/README.md

 🛠 Troubleshooting

-- No roles showing
+No roles showing?
 - Ensure your account has eligible PIM roles
 - Click Refresh

-- Activation fails
+Activation fails
 - Check the in-app log
 - Review log files in /Logs
 - Verify permissions and role eligibility